 Saved new validator to disk log, as

-useful for finding your validator in block explorers.
-Here's an example of the
+voting_pubkey -- the primary identifier for your new validator.
+This key is useful for finding your validator in block explorers.
+Here's an example of the log:

 validator_client_1 | Jan 10 12:06:05.632 INFO Saved new validator to disk voting_pubkey: 0x8fc28504448783b10b0a7f5a321505b07ad2ad8d6a8430b8868a0fcdedee43766bee725855506626085776e020dfa472

 Note: the docker-compose setup includes a fast-synced geth node.
-You can expect the
+So you can expect the

 beacon_nodeto log some eth1-related errors whilst the geth node boots and becomes synced.
 This will only happen on the first start of the compose environment or if geth loses sync.

-In the next step you'll need to locate your
+In the next step you'll need to upload your validator's deposit data.
+This data is stored in a file called

-repository.
-For example, if you ran Step 1 in
+For example, if you ran step 1 in